opentable/uk-tech-blog/source/_posts/an-introduction-to-monads.md

 _I won't talk about how the types compose too much here, because it gets pretty confusing as it is and types actually make it harder to wrap your head around it. :(_

 The simplest `thunk` we can make is something like: `() => "hello"`; you call it, and you get a value.
 The return value of the thunk is the type `A` that was mentioned just above.
-The point of a future is that it is lazy; it won't try to execute any thunk until it is finally evaluated.
+The point of a future is that it is lazy; it won't try to execute any thunk until you explicitly tell it to execute.
 Just like `Either` has an `isLeft()` method, a `Future` would expose a `run()` method and calling this, will cause the thunk to execute and the final value to be revealed.
 This operation would be a thread blocking operation if called directly in a thread handling language; in `Haskell`, the closest monad of its type is the `IO` monad and the compiler will handle the execution for you provided that your `main` function returns an `IO` monad.

 A more complicated thunk could be something like this:
 ```ts